Golden Storksbill

 - Is Golden Storksbill good for the Colorado Front Range?

-- Yes.
-Golden Storksbill is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Golden Storksbill is a well-suited perennial for Colorado's Front Range.

 - How big does Golden Storksbill get?